xy172/CapsLock_Menu/README.md

 # CapsLock Menu

-This is a copy of S3rLoG's capslock menu, but I replaced the msgbox's with traytip notifications so they are less intrusive.
+This is a fork of S3rLoG's capslock menu, but I replaced the msgbox's with traytip notifications so they are less intrusive.

 ![CapsLock_Menu_01](https://user-images.githubusercontent.com/80262347/112947889-8d18cc80-9161-11eb-918b-42e3e173df32.png)